 To assess the engineering integrity of alloys, researchers at the Henry Royce Institute are characterizing them in three dimensions using a suite of electron and X-ray microscopes along with correlative microscopy techniques that enable them to examine these alloys down to the nanometer scale.
 Using the correlative workflows to coordinate their research, scientists seamlessly pass samples between microscopes, allowing them to examine how alloys perform using different resolutions and fields of view.

 Take an additively manufactured Inconel 718 test component for aero engines, for example.
 Researchers may want to use a 3D micro X-ray computed tomography to inspect large defects, cracks and component imperfections to examine nondestructively its morphology and define locations for further investigations with different apparatus.
 Using DualBeam or TriBeam systems (FIB-SEM, PFIB-SEM, fs-Laser-PFIB-SEM) they can explore in 3D the alloy’s microstructure and composition at much greater resolutions.
 Furthermore, with the help of a transmission electron microscope (TEM), they can examine a tiny region of interest at atomistic resolution, such as the tip of a crack.
+Researchers can also process and visualize their images using image processing software such as Avizo Software.
 Utilizing multi-scale correlative imaging in this way, researchers are making the small improvements needed to create alloys of the future.

 Images show results of correlative microscopy and tomography techniques applied to IN718 additively manufactured specimen. (a) visualization after X-ray micro CT scan; (b) visualization after high resolution micro CT scan; (c) visualization of combined multimodal data; (d) the crack tip segmented and visualized, including TEM study (e) and (f) tri-beam serial sectioned material volume with large opened cracks, segmented and visualized.